chef-boneyard/chef-web-docs-2016/includes_role/includes_role_formats_ruby.rst

           env_run_lists "prod" => ["recipe[apache2]"],
                         "staging" => ["recipe[apache2::staging]"

-       .. warning:: Using ``env_run_lists`` with roles is discouraged can be difficult to maintain over time.
+       .. warning:: Using ``env_run_lists`` with roles is discouraged as it can be difficult to maintain over time.
 Instead, consider using multiple roles to define the required behavior.
    * - ``name``
      - |ruby dsl name| For example:
        ::